rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/node-operators.md

 ### 4. Configure RSKTX Adapter account

 The RSKTX Adapter needs an account to sign and send the transactions to the network.
 To configure the account, save its private key in a file and reference it later when running the adapter.
-This account will need to have RBTC to pay por the transactions sent to the network.
-Testnet RBTC can be obtained through the RSK Testnet Faucet in https://faucet.rsk.co.
+This account will need to have R-BTC to pay for the transactions sent to the network.
+Testnet R-BTC can be obtained through the RSK Testnet Faucet in [faucet.rsk.co](https://faucet.rsk.co/).

 ### 5. Build the RSK Initiator and RSKTX Adapter Docker images